TAWilts/HODOR/README.md

 ### Direct Download from PANGAEA

+![pangaea](repoFiles/pangaeapy.png)

 Download the tab-delimited metadata at [https://doi.pangaea.de/10.1594/PANGAEA.980000](https://doi.pangaea.de/10.1594/PANGAEA.980000).
-This metadata file contains download links for camera, sonar, and abundance data.

-![pangaea](repoFiles/pangaeapy.png)
+Look for the **"Download Data"** section and select **"Download ZIP file containing all datasets as tab-delimited text"**.

+**Note:** This downloads only the metadata for sonar and camera files (no binary video files!) and the activity counts data, which specifies the amount of biological activity per sequence.
+The metadata files contain the information on how to create the absolute download links for the camera and sonar video files.

+In a nutshell, this is how it can be done:

 **Bulk Downloads (PANGAEA registration required):**
 - **All camera data**: [ZIP](https://download.pangaea.de/dataset/980001/allfiles.zip) | [TAR](https://download.pangaea.de/dataset/980001/allfiles.tar)